ktahmid/JDrawpad/README.md

 JDrawpad is an application for drawing vector graphics, created using JavaFX.

-See [this report](report/report.md) for the program’s technical details.
+See [this report](report/report.md) for a detailed overview of the program’s internals.

 ### How to run it